Ashrafunnesa Mosharraf

-Ashrafunnesa Mosharraf (died 18 January 2019) was a Bangladesh Awami League politician who served as a Jatiya Sangsad member from reserved seats for women and the president of Bangladesh Mohila Awami League.
+Ashrafunnesa Mosharraf (died 18 January 2019) was a Bangladesh Awami League politician who served as a Jatiya Sangsad member from a seat reserved for women and was the president of the Bangladesh Mohila Awami League.

 Career

 Mosharraf fought in the Bangladesh Liberation war.
-She was elected to Parliament from a women's reserved seat in 2009.
+She was elected to parliament from a women's reserved seat in 2009.
 She became the president of the Mohila Awami League on 12 July 2003.

 Death

 Mosharraf died on 18 January 2019 in Square Hospital, Dhaka, Bangladesh.